 This chicken sausage bruschetta recipe is easy to make and quite satisfying I selected a Chicken Apple with Gouda Cheese sausage.
 It seemed such a great choice for a fall recipe, especially since it has apple in it, one of the iconic flavors of autumn.
 Most chicken sausages would go well in the dish though.

-To boost the smokiness of the bruschetta , I added a bit of smokiness through both heat (habanero) and smoked flavor (Gouda).
+To boost the smokiness of the bruschetta recipe , I added a bit of smokiness through both habanero and smoked Gouda.
 Of course, the cooking process adds to the subtle smokey flavor too.
 I also added some salt & tang with the capers and vinegar.
 Cooking subdues these flavors considerably, but I think they certainly added to the dish.

-Great as an appetizer, or serve with a simple salad with dressing for lunch or dinner.
+The apple gouda sausage open faced sandwich/ bruschetta makes a great as an appetizer.
+Serve with a simple salad with dressing for nice lunch or dinner.
 I really enjoyed the results of this recipe, and will be making it again soon.

 While this is yummy, I’m sure other choices such as kielbasa sausage would be quite tasty in this bruschetta.